sgrenesko/Arduino-EMG-Utilities-Library/README.md

 The library supports a basic mapping of the EMG readings to the pitch of a piezo buzzer.

-***myo.buzzerControl(int buzzPin, long maxFrequency)*** - This function initializes a buzzer with a maximum frequency.
-The reading of the EMG sensor then creates a tone proportional to its strength across the buzzer.
+***myo.buzzInit(int buzzPin, long maxFrequency)*** - This function initializes a buzzer with a maximum frequency.

+***myo.buzzUpdate(bool buzzState)*** - This function will activate the buzzer, causing it to play a tone corresponding to the intensity of the EMG reading.
+The buzzer will activate when passed "True" and turn off when passed "False".

 ### Generic 16x2 LCD Support